wouterdebie/locast2tuner/.github/ISSUE_TEMPLATE/bug_report.md

 *NOTE THAT UNCLEAR BUG REPORTS (i.e. without the information requested below like logs, settings, versions, etc) MIGHT BE CLOSED WITHOUT ANY HELP!!*

+Please check https://github.com/wouterdebie/locast2tuner/releases if any breaking changes have been made before filing a bug report.

 **Describe the bug**
 A clear and concise description of what the bug is.